-PSY220 Health Psychology/Stress Management (3) F. The psychological and social factors that influence health and disease.
+PSY 220 Health Psychology/Stress Management (3) F. The psychological and social factors that influence health and disease.
 Attention is also focused on stress management, the health care system, and the evaluation of health-related research.
 Prerequisite: PSY101.

 PSY 222 Psychology of Gender (3) Sp.
 The similarities and differences between the female and male gender in the following psychological areas: role acceptance, gender identity, sexuality, parenthood, achievement and ability, personality, adjustment and mental health, and relationships.
-Prerequisite: PSY101.
-LAS International / Intercultural.
+Prerequisites: PSY101 with a C or better, 2.0 or higher cumulative GPA, and completion of or concurrent enrollment in ENG104/112.
+LAS International/Intercultural.

 PSY 230 Psychology of Communication (3) F. The elements of interpersonal communication; emphasizes techniques of communicating thoughts and ideas, listening techniques, understanding meaning; designed to improve the students interpersonal relationships.
-Prerequisite: PSY101.
+Prerequisites: PSY101 with a C or better, 2.0 or higher cumulative GPA, and completion of or concurrent enrollment in ENG104/112.
 LAS International/Intercultural.